CarlvinJerry/sources/content/post/password-etiquette/index.md

 I remember using my own name on MySpace for a password, good days those ones.
 Times have changed and so should you.
 Hackers who guess passwords start basic.
-Your name will be first, then popular pet names because they saw you pause with your chicken on Facebook.
+Your name will be first, then popular pet names because they saw you pose with your cats on Facebook.
 To put it in perspective, here’s how cute you look to hackers when you use your personal information as passwords.
 Same goes for using dictionary words for passwords.

 </center>
 <figure>